projectionist/projectionist.github.io/about.md

 ---

-Projectionist is a vocabulary of technology and art designed to explore projection as a new medium for artistic augmention of reality.
+Projectionist is a vocabulary of technology and art designed to explore projection as a new medium for artistic augmentation of reality.

 ## Art